NREL/jade/docs/source/tutorial.rst

 If your extension implements JADE structured log events then you may want to view what events were logged.

-Any unhandled exceptions will also be logged here.
+JADE will also log any unhandled exceptions here.

 ::

     jade show-events
+    jade show-events -c Error

 Resource Monitoring